Shareholder Assistance Fund

 If you want to become a BFC Shareholder but the $80 cost is preventing you from joining, this grant is for you.
 Anyone that would like to apply can do so.

-Once approved for the fund, you will then join the Co-op, which will cost $20 (payable in increments).
-As a Shareholder you’ll be eligible for our discount programs, governance rights, and other benefits!
+Once approved for the fund, you will then join the Co-op.
+As a Shareholder, you’ll be eligible for our discount programs, governance rights, and other benefits!
 You may be eligible for our Food For All program, which means you’ll receive a 10% discount on all your purchases (except alcohol).
 Click here to read more about all the benefits of being a Shareholder.

 What happens if I no longer need access to this fund?

-This is a rolling fund of money so please contact Shareholder Services if for some reason you no longer need support.
-Upon hearing from you we will reallocate the money back to the fund.
+This is a rolling fund of money, so please contact Shareholder Services if, for some reason, you no longer need support or decide you no longer want to be a member.
+Upon hearing from you, we will reallocate the money back to the fund.
 This will allow us to offer your portion to someone else that may be in need.
 This assists us in always having funds accessible to the community.